• Home

 • If you want to learn more about photography and improve your photographic skills in a fun-loving and supportive environment, then yes, a photo workshop is for you.

-• If you want to travel to amazingly beautiful and photographically stunning locations without ever having one worry about where to go and when to photograph, then yes, a photo workshop is for you.
+• If you want to travel to amazingly beautiful and photographically stunning locations without ever having one worry about where and when to photograph, then yes, a photo workshop is for you.

 • If you want to arrive back home with a smorgasbord of amazing images to share with your family and friends, then yes, a photo workshop is for you.